 11. Conducts the closing at a title company and explains all of the documents to you as you sign them

 12. Ensures title insurance is in order

 The above list is IF everything goes perfectly.
-If it doesn’t and the contract needs to be cancelled, earnest money needs to be refunded, etc. the attorney will handle these items as well.
+If it doesn’t and the contract needs to be canceled, earnest money needs to be refunded, etc. the attorney will handle these items as well.
 This is why it’s crucial to have a good Real Estate attorney as part of your team.

 How much does the attorney cost?

-Here are our favorite Title Company:
+Here are our favorite Title Companies: